-The course is complimented by the AERMOD regulatory requirements webinar to be held on 2 November 2017.
-More webinar information will be available soon.
+The course is complemented by the regulator requirements webinar to be held on 2 November 2017.
+More information and registration is available here.

 Participants can submit case studies to the course trainer up to one month prior to the two-hour live session.
 The trainer will assess the submitted case studies and present a selection during the training event.

-Two-Hour Live Session: 1 pm – 3 pm EDST
+Two-Hour Live Session: 1 pm – 3 pm AEDT

 Part 1: Representative data